kalekdev/uni/semester-1/nus-1/notes.typ

   image("images/magnetic-domains.png", width: 40%),
 ) <fig-magnetic-domains>

 This of course leads to increased magnetic flux density within the material, as seen in the graph below.
 Unlike the other types of magnetisation covered, the effects in ferromagnetism are usually lasting.
-If the initial magnetisation (Neukurve) is strong enough to saturate the material (reaches $B_s$), its domains remain aligned and the magnetic flux $B_r$ is present with no external $arrow(H)$ field.
+If the initial magnetisation (Neukurve) is strong enough to saturate the material (reaches $B_s$), its domains remain aligned and the magnetic flux $B_r$ (called *remanence* or *residual magnetism*) is present with no external $arrow(H)$ field - the material has been magnetized.

-The same applies in the opposite direction, demagnetization occurs when an external magnetic field in the opposite direction is applied, after the point of *coercivity* $H_c$ (maximum opposing magnetic field before the material is demagnetized) is reached.
+The same applies in the opposite direction, demagnetization occurs when an external magnetic field in the opposite direction is applied, after the point of *coercivity* $H_c$ (maximum opposing magnetic field before the material is demagnetized) is reached #footnote([The process of demagnetization is known as "Degaussing", some interesting applications are explained on Wikipedia.]).
 This forms the characteristic hysteresis curve.
 #figure(
   image("images/ferromagnetisation.png", width: 60%),
 ) <fig-ferromagnetisation>